ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 6-7.
 PORT: 0.00 (RT6)

-You can set a PORTAMENT time in second.
+You can set a PORTAMENT.
+If you need the time constant mode, set PORTAMENT time in second.
+If you need the frequency constant mode, set PORTAMENT in negative number.
+Normally from -0.01 to -5.00.
 Set 0 to PORT if you don't need the PORTAMENT.

 ### 6-8.
 CURS (RT7)